-Life gets busy, and as essential as sleep is, it can feel like it gets in the way.
-Sleeping every 48 hours rather than 24 may seem like a good idea if you don’t have enough time to achieve your goals.
+Life can be hectic.
+As essential as sleep is, it can feel like it gets in the way.
+Sleeping every 48 hours rather than 24 hours may seem like a good idea if you lack sufficient time to achieve your goals.

-In reality, sleeping every other day is harmful.
-The human body struggles to function at full capacity on four hours of sleep a night.
-Imagine how much damage you’ll do by skipping sleep altogether.
+In reality, sleeping every couple of days is harmful.
+The human body struggles to function on 4 hours of sleep a night.
+Imagine how much damage you’ll do if you skip sleep entirely.

-Conventional wisdom dictates that we should always strive to sleep for around eight hours every night, but this isn’t always possible for various reasons.
-Insomnia, shift working patterns, and health conditions can make this an unrealistic objective.
+We should always strive to sleep for 8 hours a night, but this isn’t always possible.
+Insomnia, shift working patterns, and health conditions can make this an unrealistic goal.

 Why Am I Only Sleeping Every Other Night?

-If you only gain what would be considered sufficient sleep every other day, you likely have insomnia.
-According to the Journal of Clinical Sleep Medicine, 30% of adults worldwide struggle with insomnia, either falling asleep or remaining asleep.
+If you only get borderline sufficient sleep every other day, you likely have insomnia.
+According to the Journal of Clinical Sleep Medicine, 30% of adults have insomnia.

-While insomnia is a common issue, it doesn’t mean it should be ignored.
-Sufficient daily sleep is vital, as the body must repair itself from the wear-and-tear of everyday life.
+While insomnia is a common problem, it doesn’t mean it should be ignored.
+Sufficient daily sleep is vital because the body must repair itself from the wear and tear of everyday life.

-If you only sleep every other day, you deny yourself this critical time to recuperate, leading to ‘sleep debt.’
-The more sleep debt you accumulate, the more consequences will arise.
+If you only sleep every other day, you’ll deny yourself enough time to recuperate, leading to sleep debt.
+The more sleep debt you accrue, the more serious the consequences.

-If your sleep cycle of only resting every other day isn’t a choice but something imposed upon you by insomnia, you need to understand the cause.
+If your sleep cycle of only resting every other day isn’t a choice but something imposed upon you by insomnia, you must take steps to understand the cause.

-Here are the most common explanations for only being able to sleep every other night:
+Here are the most common explanations for only sleeping every other night:

 Self-Trained Sleep Cycles

-As much as the body needs daily sleep, it can be trained into expecting a different cycle.
+As much as the body craves daily sleep, it can be trained to accept a different cycle.

-For example, if you work unpredictable shifts, your body may not be accustomed to sleeping daily, so it’ll resist any attempts to sleep until a scheduled rest period.
+For example, if you work shift patterns, the body may be unaccustomed to sleeping daily, so it’ll resist any attempts to sleep until a scheduled rest period.

-The only way to manage this is to create healthy, reliable sleep routines for the mind and body.
-It would help if you rebalanced your waking and sleeping lives so that sleep can be obtained as and when necessary.
+The only way to manage this is to create a healthy, reliable sleep routine for the mind and body.

 Confused Circadian Rhythms

 Circadian rhythms within the body govern sleep patterns.
-These are our natural instincts, typically directed by the sun, that let us know when to wake up and sleep.
+These instincts, usually directed by the sun, tell us when to wake up and go to sleep.

-The circadian rhythms can lose balance when exposed to permanent artificial light or run at non-standard body temperatures.
-If you’re sleeping alternate nights, consider what you’re doing in the build-up to bedtime and if this can be changed.
+The circadian rhythms can lose balance when exposed to permanent artificial light.
+If you’re sleeping alternate nights, consider what you do in the build-up to bedtime and if this can be modified.

 Stress and anxiety are the most common reasons people struggle to sleep at night.

-The British Journal of Health Psychology explains that stress at work is one of the leading causes of insomnia.
-Other causes of stress include family problems, worries about debt, and health concerns.
+The British Journal of Health Psychology explains that stress at work is among the leading causes of insomnia.
+Other causes include family problems, worries about debt, and health concerns.

-If you have a high stress level, your body remains hyperaroused, even when trying to sleep.
+If you’re stressed, the body remains hyperaroused, even when trying to sleep.
 This will cause you to lie awake at night, your mind racing with problems and their potential outcomes.

 Even the most stressed person will likely manage to sleep every other day.
-Eventually, exhaustion will take hold, and your body will give out.
+Eventually, exhaustion will take hold, and your body will succumb.

-Stress puts pressure on the heart, earning it the moniker, the silent killer, and Chest links insomnia to heart disease.
-Unfortunately, insomnia also increases stress levels.
+Stress exerts pressure on the heart, earning it the name of the silent killer.
+The journal Chest links insomnia to heart disease.

 Is Sleeping Every Other Day Bad?

-You may feel that sleeping every other day is okay when you’re young, but as The Lancet explains, sleep debt needs to be repaid, often in later life.
+You may feel that sleeping every other day is okay when you’re young, but as The Lancet explains, sleep debt must be repaid, which takes time.

 What Happens if I Sleep Every Other Day?

 The longer you sustain a sleep pattern of only resting every 48 hours, the more problems you’ll encounter.
-Just one night with insufficient sleep is enough to derail most people and leave them unable to function at capacity.
+One night of insufficient sleep means they can’t fully function.

-This is what happens to the body when deprived of sleep.
-You may not recognize these symptoms after one instance of missing a night of slumber.
-Still, the ramifications will become increasingly prominent if you attempt to maintain this as a lifestyle.
+You may not recognize these symptoms after one instance of missing a night of sleep.
+However, the ramifications will become increasingly apparent if you maintain this lifestyle.

 Even if you’re busy, working late, or your mind is occupied, some sleep is better than none.
-Waiting 48 hours for your next rest isn’t an option.
+Waiting 48 hours for your next rest isn’t the right option.

 How To Encourage Nightly Sleep

-Even if you have convinced yourself that you’re doing fine with sleeping every other day, that’ll eventually change.
-As your sleep debt grows, so will the potential repercussions.
-So, you must find a way to sleep daily.
+Even if you’ve convinced yourself that you’re okay sleeping every other day, that’ll eventually change.
+As your sleep debt grows, so will the repercussions.
+This means you must find a way to sleep daily.

-That doesn’t mean forcing yourself to go to bed and lay there, staring at the ceiling until morning.
-If you’re struggling with insomnia, consult a healthcare professional, as medication may be the only way to resolve your difficulty sleeping.
+That doesn’t involve forcing yourself to go to bed and lay there, staring at the ceiling until morning.
+If you’re struggling with insomnia, consult a healthcare professional.

-Get the most comfortable mattress and pillow that you can afford.
-Paint the walls a calming color that encourages rest – some shades are better for sleep than others.
-Above all, regulate the temperature.
+Get the most comfortable mattress and pillow possible.
+Paint the walls a calming color that encourages rest, as some shades are better for sleep than others.

 Build a Routine

-Building a routine surrounding the last hour of your waking night is known as ‘sleep hygiene.’
-If you practice this routine nightly, it’ll eventually pay dividends.
-Your body and brain will receive messages related to sleep, encouraging you to sleep daily.
-The key aspects of sleep hygiene include:
+If you practice this routine nightly, it’ll eventually reap dividends.
+The body and mind will receive sleep-related messages encouraging you to sleep.
+The main aspects of sleep hygiene include:

 - Minimize the use of screens at night.
-Reading a book is a better option.
+Reading a book is better than watching TV.

 - Lower your body temperature by wearing thinner clothing, showering, or soaking your feet.

-- Keep lights low in the home – prolonged exposure to bright light confuses the circadian rhythms.
+- Keep lights low in the home, as prolonged exposure to bright light confuses the circadian rhythms.

-- Find a way to relax and unwind your muscles and mind, such as meditation.
+- Find a way to relax and unwind your muscles and mind, like meditation.

 You may have a few nights where the sleep routine achieves comparatively little.
-Remain patient, as this will help you transition from sleeping every other night to daily.
+Remain patient because this will help you transition from sleeping every other night to sleeping nightly.

 Make Lifestyle Adjustments

-If you’re only sleeping every 48 hours, you’re likely making lifestyle choices that reflect a near-permanent state of exhaustion.
-Minimize your use of artificial pick-me-ups such as caffeine, and get some exercise every day.
+If you’re only sleeping every 48 hours, you’re making lifestyle choices that reflect a near-permanent state of exhaustion.
+Minimize the use of artificial pick-me-ups like caffeine, and get some exercise.

 This approach may lead to short-term difficulty, so clear your schedule.
-Take a day off work, and certainly do not attempt to drive a car or operate any heavy machinery.
+Take a day off work, and don’t attempt to drive a car or operate heavy machinery.

-Train your body to thrive on sleep rather than stimulants.
+Train the body to thrive on sleep, not stimulants.

 Sleep in Shifts

-As a last resort, consider breaking your daily sleep up into chunks.
-If eight hours of unbroken sleep eludes you, acknowledge this without accepting it.
-You can still sleep every day without spending an entire night in bed.
+Consider breaking your sleep into slots.
+If 8 hours of unbroken sleep eludes you, you can still sleep every day without spending the entire night in bed.

-Keep a sleep diary and acknowledge how many hours of sleep you typically manage to obtain.
-If you tend to cap at four hours, get the other four hours throughout the day as one long daytime doze or a series of short naps.
+Keep a sleep diary and acknowledge how many hours of sleep you get.
+If you get 4 hours, get the other 4 hours during the day as one long daytime sleep or a series of naps.

-You should still look to eventually transition into one monophasic sleeping pattern where you sleep once daily for a prolonged period.
-However, managing to steal eight hours of sleep a day in any capacity remains preferable to only sleeping every other day.
+Seek to eventually transition into one monophasic sleeping pattern where you sleep once daily.
+However, getting 8 hours of sleep remains preferable to only sleeping every second day.

-Limiting your sleep to every 48 hours isn’t a sustainable lifestyle, regardless of how you feel at the moment.
-Eventually, this lack of sleep will catch up with you, as the body and brain need daily rest.
+Limiting our sleep to every 48 hours isn’t a sustainable lifestyle, regardless of how you feel.
+Eventually, this lack of sleep will catch up with you because the body and mind need daily rest.